HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-03-05-Rank-Decomposition/index.md

 The "Golub-Reinsch" SVD algorithm presented in [Golub1983, p.492], has complexity $4m^2n + 8mn^2 + 9n^3$,
 which in the case of a square matrix reduces to $21 n^3$.

-**Implementation** SVD is implemented in LAPAC, and available in numpy/scipy.
-Scipy's linalg.svd makes use of the LAPACK DGSDD function by default.
+**Implementation** SVD is implemented in LAPACK, and available in NumPy/SciPy.
+SciPy's linalg.svd makes use of the LAPACK DGSDD function by default.
 It is not clear to me which abstract SVD algorithm is implemented by this function.

-* Scipy -- scipy.linalg.svd
+* SciPy -- scipy.linalg.svd
   https://docs.scipy.org/doc/scipy/reference/generated/scipy.linalg.svd.html#scipy.linalg.svd

 * LAPACK DGESDD Implementation